Polytoria/Docs/docs/static-classes/Input/Functions/WorldToViewportPoint.md

 ### Description

-Transforms `worldPosition` from world space into viewport space. <br />
+Transforms `worldPosition` from world space into viewport space.
-Viewport space is normalized and relative to the camera. <br />
-The bottom-left of the camera is (0,0); the top-right is (1,1).
-The z position is in world units from the camera.

 Function of [Input](../../)